Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Functional Normalizing Flow

-As discussed in Subsection $\ref{subsec:linear transformation}$, functional projected transformation flows are expected to exhibit superior approximation capabilities compared to functional Householder flows.
-To demonstrate this, we consider the same inverse problem defined in Equation ($\ref{equ:linear inverse}$).
-In this experiment, we set the dimension of $\text{Im}(\mathcal{F}_n)$ in the functional projected transformation flow to 20 ($M=20$ in Subsection $\ref{subsec:nonleaner transformation}$).
-By employing only five layers of functional projected transformation flow, we achieve satisfactory results in approximating the posterior.
-In contrast, using five layers of functional Householder flow would be insufficient to achieve similar performance.

-To construct the flow models, we utilize five layers for the functional projected transformation flow and explore different configurations with 5, 9, 14, 18, and 21 layers for the functional Householder flow.
+As discussed in Subsection \ref{subsec:linear transformation}, functional projected transformation flow are expected to exhibit superior approximation capabilities compared with functional Householder flow.
+To demonstrate this, we utilize 5 layers for the functional projected transformation flow and explore different configurations with 5, 9, 14, 18, and 21 layers for the functional Householder flow.
 Following Algorithm \ref{alg A}, all the functional normalizing flow models are trained for 5000 iterations ($K=5000$) using 30 samples ($N=30$) in each iteration.
 The initial learning rate is set to $\alpha_0=0.01$, with a step decay learning rate schedule of a multiplicative factor $\tau=0.8$ after every 500 iterations.

-Firstly, we compare the estimated mean of the pCN and NF-iVI methods.
-In subfigure (a) of Figure $\ref{fig:projectflow}$, we present the results obtained from the 5-layer functional projected transformation flow.
-We observe that these results are consistent with the posterior generated by the pCN algorithm, as shown in subfigure (b) of Figure $\ref{fig:Householderflow}$, indicating the effectiveness of our proposed method.
-In subfigures (b)-(f) of Figure $\ref{fig:projectflow}$, we present the results obtained from the functional Householder flow with 5, 9, 14, 18, and 21 layers, respectively.
+In subfigure (a) of Figure \ref{fig:projectflow}, we present the results obtained from the 5-layer functional projected transformation flow.
+We observe that these results are consistent with the posterior generated by the pCN algorithm, as shown in subfigure (c) of Figure \ref{fig:linearflow}, indicating the effectiveness of our proposed method.
+In subfigures (b)-(f) of Figure \ref{fig:projectflow}, we present the results obtained from the functional Householder flow with 5, 9, 14, 18, and 21 layers, respectively.
 We observe that when the number of layers is small, the functional Householder flow may not achieve satisfactory approximations.